-Retacrit Approval History
+Retacrit FDA Approval History

 Retacrit (epoetin alfa-epbx) is an erythropoiesis-stimulating agent (ESA) biosimilar to Epogen/Procrit (epoetin alfa) indicated for treatment of anemia caused by chronic kidney disease, chemotherapy, or use of zidovudine in patients with HIV infection.
 Retacrit is also approved for use before and after surgery to reduce the chance that red blood cell transfusions will be needed because of blood loss during surgery.

-Development History and FDA Approval Process for Retacrit
+Development Timeline for Retacrit

 |May 15, 2018||FDA Approves Retacrit (epoetin alfa-epbx) as First Epoetin Alfa Biosimilar for the Treatment of Anemia|